• Home

 “We’ve run over 1,000 simulations,” she said.
 “It can cost around $3 a meal for a piece of chicken, a piece of broccoli, corn tortilla, and one other thing.
 So there is a way to do this that actually will save the average American consumer money.”

-Following a slew of online backlash about the described meals, Rollins clarified to reporters outside the White House on Tuesday, she meant to describe a more “robust plate” with a big piece of chicken, a head of broccoli, a baked potato, and slices of bread.
+Following a slew of online backlash over the described meals, Rollins clarified to reporters outside the White House on Tuesday that she had meant to describe a more “robust plate” with a big piece of chicken, a head of broccoli, a baked potato, and slices of bread.

 But addressing lower-income Americans’ barriers to accessing recommended foods is about more than just the price of groceries.
 There are structural reasons that may inhibit people from adopting a healthy diet, Ortega argued.